rounak-dutta/DIY-Portable-Electronic-MIDI-Drum-Pads-with-built-in-sounds/README.md

 The battery-power is Power-ORed with the USB-power, through a 1n4007 diode (schottky diode is recommended to reduce the voltage-drop), and this is possible because the RPI-Pico board already has a schottky diode between the Vbus and Vsys pins.
 Thus, using the connections in the attached schematic, the device can charge the battery when usb power is available and also switch back to battery power when the usb is unplugged and both MIDI connection and power/ battery charging can be done through the same RPI-Pico's usb port.

 For the drum-pads, I used 1-inch piezo disks, to which gnd and signal wires are soldered, then hot-glue is added to protect the connection and the disks are mounted on 4inch x 4inch electrical box using double-sided tapes.
-On the top-side I glued some foam circles.
+On the top-side of the piezo-disks, I glued some foam circles.
 The finished construction can be viewed on the YouTube demo.

 The sensitivity and the thresholds for each drum-pad can be set in the following lines of code.py.
 The file can be easily modified in any text editor.